 sudo apt update && sudo apt upgrade -y

-To install the latest versions of Python 3.10 is relatively a straightforward process on Ubuntu, thanks to custom PPAs.
-To install and receive continued updates for new features, bug fixes and important security updates, you will add the (deadsnakes/ppa).
+To install the latest versions of Python 3.10 is a relatively straightforward process on Ubuntu, thanks to custom PPAs.
+To install and receive continued updates for new features, bug fixes, and critical security updates, you will add the (deadsnakes/ppa).

 First, install the prerequisite for adding custom PPAs:

 Second, add the (deadsnakes/ppa) to your APT package manager sources list: